StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

         - nfsvers=4.2 # Specify the NFS client version
     ```

-### 3. Create a PersistentVolumeClaim (PVC)
+### 3. Create a PersistentVolumeClaim

-A [PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) is a request for storage by a pod.
-It connects to an existing PV and specifies how much storage is needed and how it will be accessed.
+A [PersistentVolumeClaim (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) is a request for storage by a pod.
+It connects to an existing PV, specifies the required storage, and defines how to access it.

 This manifest references the previously defined PV: